❮

 end

-Note that multiple ends can follow each other for example if you have staggered ifs and functions and what not, like this:
+Note that multiple ends can follow each other for example if you have staggered ifs and functions and whatever else, like this:

 function checkAge(age)